rajdeeprath/poor-man-transcoder/README.md

 Much more....

-The best part of this system is :  "No programming required to get your transcoding process going"
+The best part of this system is :  "Very Little programming needed to get your transcoding process going"

 ## Overview